AaronBratcher/AgileDB/README.md

 - A SQLite database wrapper written in Swift that requires no SQL knowledge to use.
 - No need to keep track of columns used in the database; it's automatic.
-- Completely thread safe since it uses its own Thread subclass.
+- Completely thread safe.
+AgileDB is implemented as a Swift `actor` and is fully Swift 6 concurrency compliant.
-- Works with Async/Await
+- Built around Async/Await
-- Use the publish method to work with Combine and SwiftUI
+- Use the publisher method to work with Combine and SwiftUI

 ## Installation Options ##
 - Swift Package Manager (Recommended)
-- Cocoapods `pod AgileDB`
 - Include all .swift source files in your project

 ## Getting Started ##